 Take a second to reflect upon your behavior towards yourself on a daily basis.
 If you were in a relationship with your own self, would you be happy with how you’re treated?
+To end it all, we have to adopt a different way.
+A way of self love.

 How well do you value yourself?
 How does your mind treat your body and soul?